weetmuts/EventBExperiments/README.md

 Surprisingly difficult, as with all things max..... the problem is that the prover does not understand that the union of two finite sets are also finite.
 Adding a theorem does not help.
 Only adding a very explicit guard helps!
-If not using the guard, the automatic prover files.
+If not using the guard, then the automatic prover fails.

+The interactive prover runs ahead and destroys the goal for automatic proving.
+Thus you must prune twice to get back to simpler goals.

-calc/act1/WD: Prune at the root, then add the hypothesis `finite(m)`, prune where the goal is `m≠∅ ∧ (∃ b · ∀ x · x∈m ⇒ b≥x)` and the hyps are:
+calc/act1/WD: Prune at the root, then add the hypothesis `finite(m)`, then prune again where the goal is `m≠∅ ∧ (∃ b · ∀ x · x∈m ⇒ b≥x)` and the hyps are:
 ```
 to_week≠∅
 to_month≠∅